 • Passport and money

 • Always respect the culture and tradition of the local people.
-People in the Himalayan region are warm-hearted and hospitality.
+People in the Himalayan region are warm-hearted and hospitable.
 So never abuse their trust.

-• You must be updated with the weather condition as the weather condition of Nepal can be changed unpredictable and change frequently in the high altitude so you might have to change your itinerary if necessary.
-So while trekking in Nepal update yourself about weather all the time.
+• You must be updated with the weather condition as the weather condition of Nepal can change unpredictably and frequently at the high altitude so you might have to change your itinerary if necessary.
+So while trekking in Nepal, keep yourself updated about the weather all the time.

-• Everest base camp is in high altitude and the risky trek so you must need to hire the professional guide to success and beautiful completion of the trek.
+• Everest base camp is at a high altitude and is a risky trek so you need to hire a professional guide to succeed and for a beautiful completion of the trek.

-• Never tries to take Everest Base Camp Trek lightly while preparing for it carries only the necessary equipment before trekking to this region.
+• Never try to take Everest Base Camp Trek lightly.
+While preparing for it, carry only the necessary items needed for the trekking.
+Buy all the required equipment before trekking to this region.

-More things to know more about the Everest Base Camp trek
+More things to know about the Everest Base Camp trek

 Safety and security

-Nepal Hiking Trek conduct its operations following the safety protocols and give the authority to the guide whether to conduct or cancel the trip due to the weather condition of the trekking region or due to safety concern.
-However, we will always try you not to face loss (Physically and mentally), any other injuries due to the landslides, flooding and other natural disasters while trekking
+Nepal Hiking Trek conducts its operations following the safety protocols and gives the authority to the guide whether to conduct or cancel the trip due to the weather condition of the trekking region or due to safety concerns.
+However, we will always try to make you not face loss (Physically and mentally), any other injuries due to landslides, flooding, and other natural disasters while trekking

-So we remind you to carry insurance that covers this un-known disaster.
-Always follow the safety measure while trekking in the remote area, first of all, try to be safe yourself.
-Follow the day itinerary given by the guide; follow the steps of your guide during the trek to completely it peacefully.
+So we remind you to carry insurance that covers this unknown disaster.
+Always follow the safety measure while trekking in a remote area, first of all, try to be safe yourself.
+Follow the day itinerary given by the guide; follow the steps of your guide during the trek to complete it peacefully.

-Trekking to the Everest Base Camp Treks means you will trek to and from the hike up and down also spend around one and half weeks in the remote area, here trekking is not dangerous but risky, so you should get travel insurance for Everest Base Camp trek to include these all.
+Trekking to the Everest Base Camp Trek means you will trek to and from, hike up and down, and also spend around one and half weeks in the remote area.
+Here trekking is not dangerous but risky, so you should get travel insurance for the Everest Base Camp trek.

-As you should know, insurance is compulsory for the trekkers trekking in Everest Base Camp.
-You may be stuck in some problems, there are high chances of getting serious problems like altitude sickness, which is enough to drag in the mouth of death, so to claim is the small injuries such as sprained ankles forget or lost the equipment.
+As you should know, insurance is compulsory for the trekkers trekking to Everest Base Camp.
+You may be stuck in some problem, there are high chances of getting serious problems like altitude sickness, which is enough to drag in the mouth of death, so to claim the small injuries such as sprained ankles or loss of the equipment.
 You can claim the money easily from the insurance you get.
-To find the correct insurance policy that covers all your losses in all the events during the Everest Base Camp Trek.

-Everest Base Camp Trek is really worthy trek so what are you waiting for?
+Everest Base Camp Trek is a worthy trek so what are you waiting for?
 Go and pack your bag and start the adventure journey.

-If you want to know more about the trekking in Nepal then you can contact us: email@example.com.
+If you want to know more about trekking in Nepal then you can contact us: [email protected]